Last Updated on June 20, 2022 by Rat Race Running

 Time can be our fiercest enemy or our greatest ally.
 It all depends on how well we use it.

-Plan for your retirement as early as you started earning.
+Plan for your retirement as early as you start earning.
 It does not matter how much or how little your salary is.

-There are so many investment vehicles that you can take advantage of if you start early.
-Even as small as P5,000 can get you going.
-The most common products are Mutual Funds, UITF (Unit Investment Trust Fund), VUL (Variable Universal Life Insurance), and the stock market.
+You can take advantage of so many investment vehicles if you start early.
+Even as small as P100 can get you going.
+The most common products are mutual funds, UITF (Unit Investment Trust Fund), VUL (Variable Universal Life Insurance), and the stock market.

 Though there is no guarantee, the historical performance says it all.
-The longer you are invested, the lower the risks become, and the higher the earning potential.
+The longer you invest, the lower the risks and the higher the earning potential.

 Set your long-term goals.
 Define them to the specifics.
 Know how you can get them.
 Place a price tag.
 And put a deadline.

-Live in the Now and the Morrow.
-With one eye in the present while the other focused in the future.
+Live in the now and the tomorrow, with one eye in the present while the other focused on the future.